Raphaël Glucksmann

+He is the co-president of the political party Place publique.

 Early life and career

-Glucksmann is the son of philosopher André Glucksmann.
-Between 2005 and 2012, he was an adviser to former then-President of Georgia Mikheil Saakashvili.
+Glucksmann was born in Boulogne-Billancourt.
+He is the son of philosopher André Glucksmann (who was an Ashkenazi Jew) and Françoise Glucksmann (née Villette), daughter of philosopher Jeannette Colombel.
+Between 2005 and 2012, he was an adviser to the President of Georgia, Mikheil Saakashvili.

+He was married to former Georgian and Ukrainian politician Eka Zguladze, with whom he has a son.
+Zguladze was a special adviser to President Saakashvili from 2009 to 2012 and later served as First Deputy Minister of Internal Affairs of Ukraine from 2014 to 2016.
+The couple are now divorced.

 Political career

 Beginnings

-In 2018, Glucksmann founded the French centre-left French political party Place Publique.
+In 2018, Glucksmann founded the centre-left political party Place Publique.

 Member of the European Parliament, 2019–present

-On 26 May 2019, Place publique and the French Socialist Party presented a joint list at the European Parliament election, with Glucksmann as the head, under the title "Envie d'Europe, écologique et sociale".
-The list obtained a total of 6.2%, thereby securing the election of six Members to the European Parliament: Glucksmann, Sylvie Guillaume, Eric Andrieu, Aurore Lalucq, Pierre Larrouturou, Nora Mebarek.
+On 26 May 2019, Place Publique and the French Socialist Party presented a joint list at the European Parliament election, with Glucksmann as the head, under the slogan, "Envie d'Europe, écologique et sociale".
+The list obtained a total of 6.2%, thereby securing the election of six members to the European Parliament: Glucksmann, Sylvie Guillaume, Eric Andrieu, Aurore Lalucq, Pierre Larrouturou, Nora Mebarek.

-In Parliament, Glucksmann has since been serving on the Committee on Foreign Affairs and its Subcommittee on Human Rights.
-Since 2020, he has been also chairing the Special Committee on Foreign Interference in all Democratic Processes in the European Union.
+In Parliament, Glucksmann has served on the Committee on Foreign Affairs and its Subcommittee on Human Rights.
+Since 2020, he has also chaired the Special Committee on Foreign Interference in all Democratic Processes in the European Union.

 In addition to his committee assignments, Glucksmann is a member of the Responsible Business Conduct Working Group and the Spinelli Group.

-In his parliamentary work, Glucksmann has focused attention on the Xinjiang re-education camps, for which he has been sanctioned by the Ministry of Foreign Affairs of the People's Republic of China.
+In his parliamentary work, Glucksmann has focused attention on the Xinjiang internment camps, for which he has been sanctioned by the Ministry of Foreign Affairs of the People's Republic of China in 2021.
+The sanctions were lifted by China in April 2025 following negotiations with European Parliament President Roberta Metsola.

+Glucksmann has led public campaigns to raise awareness and enact legislation to hold companies accountable for labor exploitation and forced labor in the fashion supply chain industry in China.

+In March 2024, Glucksmann was one of 20 MEPs to be given a "Rising Star" award at The Parliament Magazine's annual MEP Awards.